WARCEF: Warfarin, aspirin similar for prevention of stroke, death in HF

 Cardiology Today Editorial Board member

-Disclosure: Dr. Goldstein reports no relevant
+Disclosure: Dr. Goldstein reports no relevant financial disclosures.

 – Richard C. Becker, MD